buffalo sneakers are back in all their fugly 90s glory

-While the Spice Girls made them mainstream in the 90s, Buffalo London’s signature Hightower shoe came of age during the rave and techno explosion of 90s Frankfurt, Germany.
+While the Spice Girls made them mainstream, Buffalo London’s signature “Hightower” shoe came of age during the 90s rave and techno explosion in Frankfurt, Germany.
 The headquarters of parent company Buffalo Boots GmbH, founded in 1979, is still located there, in the town of Hochheim am Main.
 “The culture was part of growing the brand,” explains Alexandra Preusche, Buffalo London’s PR and marketing manager.
 The brand probably wasn’t prepared, though, for the demand that ensued when stylist for the Spice Girls popped into Buffalo London's store in Oxford Circus and spotted the towering platform boot.
 “At that time, you couldn’t really get Buffalos any more,” Preusche continues.
-“It didn’t matter which size or which colour -- it would be sold out.”
+“It didn’t matter which size or which color — it would be sold out.”

-Preusche agrees that Buffalo’s newfound relevance has less to do with cleverly marketed pop music than with the raw creativity it capitalised on.
-A decade before Geri Halliwell’s Union Jack dress became the embodiment of Cool Britannia -- the period of increased U.K patriotism that followed Labour’s landslide win in 1997 -- kids in Manchester were starting flirting with Chicago’s emerging acid house movement as an escape from Thatcherite conservatism.
+Preusche agrees that Buffalo’s newfound relevance has less to do with cleverly marketed pop music than with the raw creativity it capitalized on.
+A decade before Geri Halliwell’s Union Jack dress became the embodiment of Cool Britannia — the period of increased U.K patriotism that followed Labour’s landslide win in 1997 — kids in Manchester were starting flirting with Chicago’s emerging acid house movement as an escape from Thatcherite conservatism.
 Buffalo boots became synonymous with rave culture at the same time they were appearing in Spice Girls press photos.
-As it turns out, elevated sneakers are rather functional if you’re planning to cut shapes until sunrise in a swampy field somewhere in the north of England.
+As it turns out, elevated sneakers are rather functional if you’re planning to cut shapes until sunrise in a swampy field somewhere north of England.

 It’s this early U.K. rave era that designer Patrik Ervell was nostalgic for at last year’s men’s shows, where his Brit boy army stomped to heavy techno in chunky Buffalo-like sneakers with tread thicker than a car tire.
 "I'm too young to have grown up on that music, but I had cool older siblings," he told i-D. "For me it's this magic moment where subculture and futurism intersect," he continued.
 Louis Vuitton’s Archlight is a similarly old-school/sci-fi fusion, inspired by futuristic trends and vintage basketball shoes.
 Design trends like retrofuturism have long been feeding into this strange, specific nostalgia for blobby electronics and dot-com boom-fuelled optimism.
 The popular Tumblr account Institute of Y2K Aesthetics is filled with decade-spanning platform sneakers, including the SWEAR Air Revive, a nod to 90s London counter-culture modeled by Jazzelle Zanaughtti, and a pair of shiny chrome Buffalo platforms from 1998.